GastonZalba/ol-dji-geozones/README.md

     levelsActive: [2, 6, 1, 0, 3, 4, 7],
     dronesToDisplay: [], // By default, an array with all the drones
     extent: null,
-    createPanel: true, // Create or not the control
+    createPanel: 'full', // Create or not the control
     targetPanel: null, // Specify a target if you want the control to be rendered outside of the map's viewport.
     startCollapsed: false,
     clickEvent: 'singleclick',